Health-RI/health-ri-metadata/README.md

 ### [Checksum](https://spdx.org/rdf/terms/#d4e2091)

-A value that allows the contents of a file to be authenticated.
+A value that allows the contents of a file to be authenticated. <br><br>
+`Usage note`: his class is instantiated by properties in other classes that have the range `spdx:Checksum`.

 #### Mandatory Properties